izzypt/libft/README.md

 Strings are actually one-dimensional array of characters terminated by a null character '\0'.
 Thus a null-terminated string contains the characters that comprise the string followed by a null.

 You do not place the null character at the end of a string constant.
 The C compiler automatically places the '\0' at the end of the string when it initializes the array.
-Let us try to print the above mentioned string −

 ![image](https://user-images.githubusercontent.com/73948790/207446573-7358d624-60cc-4682-b992-d47aa1136751.png)